zarr-developers/governance/GOVERNANCE.md

 # Abstract

-The purpose of this document is to formalize the governance process used by the `zarr` project, to clarify how decisions are made and how the various elements of our community interact.
+The purpose of this document is to formalize the governance process used by the `Zarr` project, to clarify how decisions are made and how the various elements of our community interact.

 This is a consensus-based community project.
 Anyone with an interest in the